 Nick Reshamwalla, Director of Digital at Michael Kors, stated that the brand has “over 20 sites in nearly a dozen languages and multiple currencies.
 Moving towards a single code base was essential to streamlining testing and release management which in turn allows Michael Kors’ team to continue delivering superior user experience to our online shoppers.”

-By going headless, Michael Kors positioned themselves to integrate, push, and pull content to and from other software.
+By implementing a headless commerce system, Michael Kors positioned themselves to integrate, push, and pull content to and from other software.
 They were also able to manage their digital experiences with lower costs thanks to the centralization of their code and front-end agnostic content.
 This also made scaling much faster and cost-effective.

 To facilitate the customer experience in-store, makeup brand Sephora launched ModiFace, an augmented reality application that shows customers what their face might look like if they were to apply certain Sephora products.

-Since its launch, Sephora has noticed fewer product return and exchanges rates.
+Since its launch, Sephora has noticed lower product return and exchange rates.
 Plus, their pop-up stores have never been more alluring.

-Before headless eCommerce was implement, the staff had to manually issue tickets because their former site couldn't handle a ton of traffic and would crash during their busy times.
-Tickets also had to be processed in batches (once a day), and because of this, the staff was burdened with the workload while customers were upset that they couldn't purchase last minute tickets.
+Before headless eCommerce was implemented, the staff had to manually issue tickets because their former site couldn't handle a ton of traffic and would crash during their busy times.
+Tickets also had to be processed in batches (once a day), and because of this, the staff was burdened with the workload while customers were upset that they couldn't purchase last-minute tickets.

-Headless Commerce Roadblocks—And Your Brand's Way Around Them
+Roadblocks To Headless Commerce Implementation (And Your Brand's Way Around Them)

 Another roadblock you may be facing on the road to headless commerce success is the current infrastructure for taking payments on new channels.
 Integrating payment systems is crucial to a successful eCommerce strategy.
 Unfortunately, not every CMS platform has the right capabilities to make it easy.

-Want to learn more about how your eCommerce content can go beyond your website and mobile application?
-Check out our guide to a winning content architecture strategy
+If you want to learn more about how your eCommerce content can go beyond your website and mobile application?
+Check out our guide to a winning content architecture strategy.